FM-ds/courses/data/README.md

 🦏 **If you *really* know what you are doing, just use the [`datascience-notebook`](https://hub.docker.com/r/jupyter/datascience-notebook) [Docker](https://www.docker.com/) image.
 Also, this course might not be for you 🙃

 ## 🔮 Tools & Software
 We don't require any prior downloaded software for the masterclass (* You can use *any* text editor already installed on your system.
-You might have [Sublime Text](https://www.sublimetext.com/), [Notepad++](https://notepad-plus-plus.org/) or [Atom](https://github.com/atom/atom/releases/tag/v1.60.0).
+You might already have [Sublime Text](https://www.sublimetext.com/), [Notepad++](https://notepad-plus-plus.org/) or [Atom](https://github.com/atom/atom/releases/tag/v1.60.0) on your system.
+The default *Notepad* in Windows is inadequate, as it is difficult to  format indents in it.
 However, we will conduct the common coding experience for the class in [*VSCode*](https://code.visualstudio.com/)).
 It helps us speed up things on the day if you do some preparation before the class:

 - Take a look at [Visual Studio Code (*VSCode*) Desktop](https://code.visualstudio.com/docs)